they-call-me-steve/bitcoincore-container/README.md

 Bitcoind can either be configured using options or by a configuration file.
 To drop the default config into the data directory run:

+NOTE: makeconf will delete any existing bitcoin.conf file.
+Do not run this twice.

 doker run --rm -v /srv/bitcoind:/bitcoin/data bitcoincore-container:v0.1 makeconf

 docker run -n bitcoincore -d -v /srv/bitcoin/:bitcoin/data bitcoincore-container:v0.1